|Nick McIntyre Bio|

-Nick McIntyre is in his fifth season as an assistant coach at the University of Toledo.
-McIntyre is entering his second season as a full-time assistant after having worked as a graduate assistant in 2010-11 and as a volunteer assistant in 2009.
-McIntyre works with all aspects of the program, but his main responsibilites will be assisting with the infielders and serving as the third-base coach.
+Nick McIntyre is in his sixth season as an assistant coach at the University of Toledo.
+McIntyre is entering his third season as a full-time assistant after having worked as a graduate assistant in 2010-11 and as a volunteer assistant in 2009.
+McIntyre works with all aspects of the program, but his main responsibilites will be serving as the hitting coach and assisting with the infielders.

 Under McIntyre’s guidance, a trio of Rocket infielders have made All-MAC honors on six occasions — Matt Delewski (second team in 2012, first team in 2010), Joe Corfman (first team in 2012 & ‘10) and Chris Dudics (second team in 2011 & ‘10).
 In addition, Corfman garnered first-team All-Mideast region accolades following the 2010 campaign.

-Last spring, McIntyre helped Toledo capture its first MAC West Division title in school history.
-The Rockets' 19-8 (.704) MAC record equaled their best mark since the conference went to three-game series prior to the 2004 campaign.
-Overall in 2012, UT sported a 30-27 ledger and secured a spot in the MAC Tournament for a school-record fourth-consecutive season.
+In 2012, McIntyre helped Toledo capture its first MAC West Division title in school history.
+The Rockets’ 19-8 (.704) MAC record equaled their best mark since the conference went to three-game series prior to the 2004 campaign.
+Overall in 2012, UT sported a 30-27 ledger and secured a spot in the MAC Tournament for a fourth-straight season.

 Individually, senior 2B Joe Corfman and junior 1B/DH Matt Delewski garnered first-team All-MAC recognition.
 Corfman paced the squad with a .333 (78-for-234) average, while Delewski was close behind with a .306 (53-for-173) mark.
 Corfman finished tied for seventh in the MAC and seventh in Toledo record books in hits in a single season.
 The two-time first-team all-league selection wrapped up his illustrious career first in UT annals in hits (261), doubles (54), second in runs scored (177) and total bases (375), tied for fifth in RBI (134) and 10th in batting average (.329, 261-for-794).